Oscarz90/NotesDevelopment/Bash/Bash.md

 Let's break it down:

 **Line 4** - Perform the following, only if the first command line argument is greater than 100.
-**Line 8** - This is a light variation on the if statement.
+**Line 8** - This is a light variation on the **if** statement.
 If we would like to check an expression then we may use the double brackets just like we did for variables.
 **Line 10** - Only gets run if both if statements are true.

+**Tip**
 >You can nest as many if statements as you like but as a general rule of thumb if you need to nest more than 3 levels deep you should probably have a think about reorganising your logic.

 **[Back to top](#table-of-contents)**

 #### If Else

 Sometimes we want to perform a certain set of actions if a statemen is true, and another set of actions if it is false.
-We can accommodate this with the else mechanism.
+We can accommodate this with the **else** mechanism.

 ```
 if [ <some test> ]